axel-sirota/kafka-course/JS/lab3/exercise.md

        "SD,TN,TX,UT,VT,VA,WA,WV,WI,WY";
 ```

-6- In the main method, create a loop of your choosing and send a message with a random state as the key, and a random value from 10 to 100000 for the cost of the total order.
-Using a Callback print the metadata, you can use a closure to enclose the key and value and print the content.
+6- In the `run` method, create a loop of your choosing and send a message with a random state as the key, and a random value from `10` to `100000` for the cost of the total order.
+Using a callback, print the metadata; you can use a closure to enclose the key and value and print the content.

 7- Have a sleep with a random amount of time from 5 to 30 seconds to represent some time between messages to mimic the real world